Freifunk-Nord/fastdbl/README.md

 # fastdbl

-ffrl fastd Blacklist
+Freifunk Nord fastd Blacklist

-Public keys listed are no longer accepted for connecting to our Networks, as a result of abuse, faulty interconnecting different Networks, and so on
+Public keys listed are no longer needed for connecting to our Networks, as a result of abuse, faulty interconnecting different Networks, and so on we need this blacklist.

 Installation: